 Less than a week ago was the anniversary of the outbreak of the Spanish Civil War.
 One of the podcasts I love listening to is The Writer’s Almanac which is narrated by Garrison Keillor, whose voice is an American treasure which needs to be given its own Secret Service detail.
-The program consists of 5-6 minutes of Keillor listing what happened of note in literature and history that day, before reading a poem.
+The program consists in 5-6 minutes of Keillor listing what happened of note in literature and history on that day, before reading a poem.
 Even if you are not into podcasts or literature, I highly recommend it at the start or end of your day.

 That being said, on the 17th, Keillor opened with this description;